 A lightbox on the hand is designed specifically to create consistent lighting conditions for product photography.
 Lightboxes take the guesswork out of photography.
 Although there are many lightboxes out in the market at varying price points, very few will actually work with gemstones.

 A lightbox made specifically for gemstones and jewelry is GemLightbox.
 GemLightbox is the perfect blend of LEDs and materials to create the perfect lighting condition for gemstones and jewelry.
-The lights are configured so that there is 100% colour accuracy every single time you capture an image or video.
+The lights are configured so that there is 100% color accuracy every single time you capture an image or video.

-To use GemLightbox for photographing gemstones, simply place your gemstone or gemstones on top of the photography table inside of GemLightbox.
+To use the GemLightbox for photographing gemstones, simply place your gemstone or gemstones on top of the photography table inside of GemLightbox.
 Remember to handle your gemstones with gloves or tweezer to avoid oil and dirt.
 Dirty gemstones will appear less desirable and may be considered as flaws.
 Once positioned correctly (usually from the front angle), place the front reflector on, position the phone using the supplied phone stand, and capture.

 Make sure the HDR camera setting is turned off when you photograph your gemstones otherwise you will not capture against a white background.

 If the gemstone is too small, we recommend using an attachable macro lens.
-Watch the video to see how easy it is to photograph gemstones using GemLightbox
+Watch the video to see how easy it is to photograph gemstones using the GemLightbox

 Your smartphone camera works just like any other camera.
 What that means is that your camera will capture the light passing through its lens at the moment the capture button is pressed.
 If there is any camera shake at the moment of capture, your images will be blurry.
 It’s important that your images remain sharp and crisp so that the facets in your gemstones are clearly defined and any inclusions are visible.
-Blurry images of your gemstones do not encourage positive buying behaviour as customers will believe that the gemstones are of poor cut or that you are trying to hide from them the inclusions.
+Blurry images of your gemstones do not encourage positive buying behavior as customers will believe that the gemstones are of poor cut or that you are trying to hide from them the inclusions.

-A simple triple or phone stand can be used as stabilisers for smartphone gemstone photography.
+A simple triple or phone stand can be used as stabilizers for smartphone gemstone photography.
 They can be easily purchased from Amazon or eBay for rather cheaply.
 We recommend using a compact, adjustable phone stand that can be taken with you wherever you go.

-And there we have it!
+And there you have it!
 How to photograph gemstones using a smartphone made easy.
 The next how-to guide in this gemstone photography series will be on how to capture 360-degree gemstone videos.
 Stay tuned!